Chris Harrison: Career

-Exit from The Bachelor
+Exit from The Bachelor franchise

-On February 13, 2021, Harrison announced that he will be temporarily stepping aside from the franchise after facing criticism for defending a contestant on The Bachelor accused of racism.
+On February 13, 2021, Harrison announced that he would be temporarily stepping aside from the franchise after facing criticism for defending a contestant on The Bachelor accused of racism.
 In March 2021, alternative hosts were announced for season 17 of The Bachelorette.
 In June 2021, it was announced that after 19 years, Harrison had permanently departed the franchise.

 Personal life

 Harrison was married to his college sweetheart, Gwen Harrison.
 They have two children, Joshua and Taylor.
 In May 2012, after 18 years of marriage, Harrison and his wife announced they were ending their marriage.
 As of 2018, Harrison was confirmed to be dating Lauren Zima, a reporter and journalist for Entertainment Tonight.
-They announced their engagement in October 2021.
+The couple got married in November 2023.